 Another handy tool is Responsive Viewer — a free Chrome plugin that shows how sites look on various mobile devices.

 Big brands mean big budgets, which in turn, mean (generally) big ideas.
 And many brands go all out for the holidays.

-While financial restrictions may prevent you from creating campaigns on that scale, there’s often a lot you can learn from looking at the marketing strategies of big brands (both inside and outside of your industry).
+While financial restrictions may prevent you from creating brand awareness campaigns on that scale, there’s often a lot you can learn from looking at the holiday campaign marketing strategies of big brands (both inside and outside of your industry).

 11. Create bundled promotions

 Bundles — a form of upselling — are a big win for both the brand and the customer.
 The brand sells more stock, and the customer gets more for their money.

 What’s not to like?

 The only thing to consider is this: What should you include in your bundles?

 You shouldn’t try to palm your customers off with a bundle of completely unrelated products.
 Some companies do this to try to get rid of old stock, but interest will be minimal (if you get any at all).